go-vikunja/vikunja/Featurecreep.md

 * [x] When giving a user access to a list/namespace, they should be reffered to by uuid, not numeric id
 * [x] Adding users to a team should also use uuid
 * [x] Check if the team/user really exist before updating them on lists/namespaces
-* [ ] Refactor config handling: Custom type "key" or so which holds the viper const and then mixins on that type to get the values from viper
+* [x] Refactor config handling: Custom type "key" or so which holds the viper const and then mixins on that type to get the values from viper
 * [ ] Have extra functions for logging to call so it is possible to call `log.Info` instead of `log.Log.Info`
+* [ ] Less files, but with some kind of logic

 ### Linters